xiidea/EasyConfigBundle/Resources/doc/create-form.md

-# 8. Create your first form:
+# Step 7: Create your first form: